adslbarxatov/xash3d-for-ESHQ/README.md

 39. Fixed too long time stuck on jumping from the water.

-40. Switching between walk and run modes now works as well as in HL2 (run requires “/” key holding by default; this behavior may be disabled by setting cl_movespeedkey and cl_anglespeedkey to 1)
+40. Switching between walk and run modes now works as well as in HL2 (run requires “/” key holding by default).
+“Always run” flag has been added to Advanced controls menu (disables this behavior).

 41. Fixed mapping for additive textures: now they are able to be transparent and semitransparent conveyors.